When a local jurisdiction’s community transmission level is considered substantial or high, the CDC recommends that fully vaccinated individuals:

 - You might choose to wear a mask regardless of the level of transmission if you have a weakened immune system or if, because of your age or an underlying medical condition, you are at increased risk for severe disease, or if a member of your household has a weakened immune system, is at increased risk for severe disease, or is unvaccinated.

-- If you’ve had close contact with someone who has COVID-19, you should get tested 3-5 days after your exposure, even if you don’t have symptoms.
-You should also wear a mask indoors in public for 14 days following exposure or until your test result is negative.
-You should isolate for 10 days if your test result is positive.
+- If you’ve had close contact with someone who has COVID-19, you should get tested 5 days after your exposure, even if you don’t have symptoms.
+Fully vaccinated/boosted individuals (or those not yet eligible for a booster): You should also wear a mask indoors in public for 10 days following exposure.
+Unvaccinated/individuals who have not been boosted: You should stay at home for 5 days, if possible, and then wear a mask indoors in public for 5 additional days following exposure.
+Everyone should isolate for 5 days (or longer if symptoms remain) if your test result is positive and wear a mask indoors in public for an additional five days.

 - Businesses and other workplaces may set their own policies to protect public health as they deem appropriate.